makerdao/community/governance/polls/Spark Liquidity Layer Mainnet and Arbitrum - Onboard Arbitrum One to the Spark Liquidity Layer - February 10, 2025.md

 ## Review

-The community can vote in this poll to express support or opposition to onboarding Arbirtrum One to the Spark Liquidity Layer with the following addresses and parameters:
+The community can vote in this poll to express support or opposition to onboarding Arbitrum One to the Spark Liquidity Layer with the following addresses and parameters:

 ### Addresses